-15. Monitoring and evaluation
+Monitoring and evaluation

 The policy will be monitored by the headteacher and governors for its effectiveness in implementation, and evaluated and reviewed annually, or sooner in the light of any incidents that may occur or any changes to legislation.
+This policy has been prepared using guidance provided by the DfE, Surrey County Council and CEfM.